 Results of Heath Hen Genomic Study

-Revive & Restore has sequenced the genomes of the Heath Hen and all three living species in its genusTympanuchus: the Greater Prairie Chicken (T. cupido pinnatus) and its subspecies the Attwater’s Prairie Chicken (T. c. attwateri); the Lesser Prairie Chicken (T. pallidicinctus), and two subspecies of Sharp-tailed Grouse, (T. phasianellus kennicoti) and (T. phasianellus jamesi).
-A total of 19 genomes were sequenced to decipher the exact relationship of the Heath Hen to its living relatives.
+The goal of Phase One was to supply the data necessary to understand the relevant taxonomic and genetic differences between the Heath Hen and its living relatives.
+In 2014, Revive & Restore sequenced the genomes of the Heath Hen and all three living species in its genus, Tympanuchus: the greater prairie chicken (T. cupido pinnatus) and its subspecies the Attwater’s prairie chicken (T. c. attwateri); the lesser prairie chicken (T. pallidicinctus), and two subspecies of Sharp-tailed Grouse, (T. phasianellus kennicoti) and (T. phasianellus jamesi).
+A total of 19 genomes were sequenced to decipher the taxonomic relationship of the Heath Hen to its living relatives.

 Dovetail Genomics created a reference genome using the greater prairie chicken, which was the basis of subsequent genomic analysis.
 Our high quality reference genome of the greater prairie chicken is now available on the National Center for Biotechnology Information’s public GenBank database.